wddonovan/PID_Control_OpenMV/README.md

-# Senior-Design-Python-OpenMV
-Control algorithms
+# PID Control with OpenMV
-Embedded micropython using OpenMV4 firmware 3.4.3
+PID Control for Autonomous Car using embedded micropython on OpenMV4 firmware 3.4.3